Information to maintain current connections, make new ones and explore all that Colorado has to offer.

 Global Buddies is a friendship program for International Students and Domestic Students to meet, connect and have fun!
-If you are interested in participating in Global Buddies, email firstname.lastname@example.org.
+If you are interested in participating in Global Buddies, click here to register or email firstname.lastname@example.org.

 CU Denver has a lot of great student organizations you can join!

 MyLynx is home to all of CU Denver's student organizations.
 Groups focus on a variety of topics: academic, cultural, faith/spirituality, service, professional development and more.
 Here are a few steps to finding the right organization